UA-SRC-data/srpdio/src/patterns/README.md

 This folder contains the YAML files that control how modules are built using DOSDP patterns.

-The CSV input files and the output OWL files are in ../modules.
+It also contains the CSV input files and the output OWL files.

 SRPDIO uses the following pattern-based modules:
 - chemical concentration - the concentrations of chemicals in environmental substances that aren't plants (e.g., water, soil)